marijnh/Eloquent-JavaScript/02_program_structure.md

 {{index exponentiation}}

-As an example that actually does something useful, we can now write a program that calculates and shows the value of 2^10^ (2 to the 10thn power).
+As an example that actually does something useful, we can now write a program that calculates and shows the value of 2^10^ (2 to the 10th power).
 We use two bindings: one to keep track of our result and one to count how often we have multiplied this result by 2.
-The loop tests whether the second binding has reached 10 yet and then updates both bindings.
+The loop tests whether the second binding has reached 10 yet and, if not, updates both bindings.

 ```
 let result = 1;